-This semester course examines the United States since World War II ended in 1945.
+This semester course examines the United States since the ending of World War II in 1945.
 Some of the topics included are the Cold War, postwar changes in American society, popular culture of the period, the Fifties, the Baby Boom, the Sixties, teenagers, the Vietnam War, the Civil Rights movement, the changes in the lives of American women, and the Seventies through today.
 Special emphasis will be placed on the changing role of the federal government, presidential powers, campaigns and elections, Supreme Court decisions, and the evolution of people's rights.
 Students may use this course to meet the Civics graduation requirement.
-Honors credit will require ten hours of approved community service and a paper.
+Honors credit will require ten hours of approved community service along with paper.
+Honors credit may also require other assignments.
 Students may opt for honors credit by special arrangement with the instructor and teacher recommendation.